nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The `Model` component,

-* stores the address book module i.e., all `Member` objects (which are contained in a `UniqueMemberList` object), all `Event` objects (which are contained in a `UniqueEventList` object).
+* stores the address book data i.e., all `Member` objects (which are contained in a `UniqueMemberList` object), all `Event` objects (which are contained in a `UniqueEventList` object).
-* stores the currently 'selected' `Member` and `Event` objects (e.g., results of a search query) as separate _filtered_ lists which are exposed to outsiders as an unmodifiable `ObservableList<Member>` and `ObservableList<Event>` respectively that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the module in the list change.
+* stores the currently 'selected' `Member` and `Event` objects (e.g., results of a search query) as separate _filtered_ lists which are exposed to outsiders as an unmodifiable `ObservableList<Member>` and `ObservableList<Event>` respectively that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` objects.
-* does not depend on any of the other three components (as the `Model` represents module entities of the domain, they should make sense on their own without depending on other components)
+* does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)

 <div markdown="span" class="alert alert-info">:information_source: **Note:** An alternative (arguably, a more OOP) model is given below.
 It has a `Position` list in the `AddressBook`, which `Member` references.
 This allows `AddressBook` to only require one `Position` object per unique POSITION, instead of each `Member` needing their own set of `Position` objects.<br>